weijuey/tp/docs/UserGuide.md

 In general, commands for modifying a contact will work, and will modify the contact currently displayed.
 As such, there is no need to give an index for those commands anymore, and they will be ignored if the command is called in this view.

-If the command does not work in list view, the app will inform you.
+If the command does not work in the current view, the app will inform you.
 To return to list view, use `list`.

+You may check out the summary table of commands for the overview.

 ### Editing a contact : `edit`

 Edits an existing contact in the address book.
+This command can be used in detailed view.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]…​`